ChinonyeOnyeonoru/Brazilian_E-commerce_Olist_Data-Analysis/README.md

 In conclusion, while Olist has a favourable overall reputation, especially for product quality and delivery, improving customer satisfaction could further enhance customer satisfaction.

+### Olist Product Analysis

 ![image](https://github.com/user-attachments/assets/5b9f5c8e-677d-41e2-90e2-29b6b9586b42)

+This report presents an analysis of the products available at the Olist store.
+With the focus on the most popular product category, customer distribution by state, and the highest-rated product categories.

+1. **Top 10 Products Based on Orders**

+The bar chart in the top left displays the top 10 product categories based on orders:
+- Bed, Bath, and Table: With 14,000 thousand ordered products.
+This product category becomes the most popular.
+- Furniture & Décor and Health & Beauty: These two product categories made a significant volume of orders, with 12,000 and 11,000, respectively.
+- Sports & Recreation, Computers & Accessories ordered the same number of items with 10,000, while Housewares, Watches & Gifts, Garden & Tools, Telephony, and Auto are other noteworthy categories.

+2. **Count of Product by Customer State**

+The bar chart in the upper right shows the distribution of product purchases by state.

+- São Paulo (SP): The capital of Brazil (São Paulo) has the highest number of purchases, with over 19.1k.
+- Rio de Janeiro (RJ) and Minas Gerais (MG) also have significant purchase volumes of 7.9k and 7.3k, but with a hug different between São Paulo (SP).
+- Other Staes: The distribution displays smaller purchase volumes across different states, with a long tail for regions with fewer purchases.

+This indicates that a significant portion of purchases are made in Brazil's more populous state.

+3.	**Count of Product Categories by Customer State**

+The treemap visualises the count of product category purchases by customers from different states.
+- SP (São Paulo): Due to its wide range of preferences and large customer base, it stands out as the state with the largest diversity in product categories.
+- MG (Minas Gerais) and RJ (Rio de Janeiro): These two states have the same count of 69.
+And they are the second with the largest diversity in product categories.
+- Smaller States: AP (Amapá), RR (Roraima), and AC (Acre).
+There are fewer purchases and a lesser variety of products in states.

+This demonstrates that states with larger populations have higher purchasing power and exhibit a greater range of consumer preferences.

+4.	**Highest-Rated Product Categories (Top 10)**

+The bar chart in the bottom right shows the top 10 of the highest rating of the product categories with the highest average review scores.
+- Health & Beauty and Sports & Leisure: They have the highest average review scores with 4.14 and 4.11, respectively.
+This indicates that they have strong customer satisfaction in these areas.
+- Auto, Housewares, and Garden &Tools: With scores ranging from 4.07 to 4.04, also do well third and fourth products.
+- Bed, Bath & Table: The remaining five categories, with average scores ranging from 4.02 to 3.90, are watches & gifts, telephony, computers & accessories, furniture & decor,

+These categories show high levels of satisfaction; the majority of highly rated products have average scores above 4.0, indicating a steady level of quality.

+**Key Insights**:

+**Popular Product Categories**: The most popular products on Olist are home goods (Bed, Bath & Table, Furniture, and Housewares), personal care (Health & Beauty), and electronics (Computers & Accessories).

+**State Distribution**: São Paulo (SP) is the most product-purchasing state in terms of both quantity and variety of product categories, with Rio de Janeiro (RJ) and Minas Gerais (MG) following closely.

+**Customer Satisfaction**: With most top-rated categories scoring above 4.0, it is evident that customers are especially happy with certain product kinds.
+Examples of these categories are Health & Beauty and Sports & Leisure.

+All in all, this analysis shows that there is strong product performance in key categories and regions, and there are chances to keep focussing on highly rated and in-demand product segments.